pygfx/wgpu-py/docs/start.rst

 ++++++++++++++++++++++++++++

 To run wgpu on systems that do not have a GPU (e.g. CI) you need a software renderer.
-On Windows this (probably) just works (via DX12).
+On Windows this (probably) just works via DX12.
 On Linux you can use LavaPipe:

 .. code-block:: bash